Multi-messenger Emission from Tidal Waves in Neutron Star Oceans: Neutron Star Ocean Oscillation Modes

 Since the ocean is the uppermost layer of the star and typically very shallow, the perturbation of the gravitational potential $\delta \phi$ and its gradient $\nabla \delta \phi$ must be very small compared to the background gravitational potential $\phi$ and the background gravitational acceleration $g$.
 As such, we employ the Cowling approximation \citep{1941MNRAS.101..367C}, which approximates $\delta \phi\approx0$ and $\nabla \delta \phi\approx0$.
 Consequently, we neglect the appearance of $\delta \phi$ in equation \ref{eq:fluid}.

 In this section, we set $\chi=0$ and study the homogeneous solutions to equation \ref{eq:fluid}.
-First, we define a perturbation to the chemical potential per nucleon mass $\delta \Tilde{\mu}$ which is related to the perturbation of pressure by
+First, we define a perturbation to the chemical potential per nucleon mass $\delta \Tilde{\mu}$ which, {in a barotropic fluid where $\Gamma=\Gamma_1$}, is related to the perturbation of pressure by

-where $\delta \mu$ is the normal chemical potential.
-Inserting equation \ref{eq:deltap} for $\delta p$ into equation \ref{eq:fluid} and applying the Cowling approximation gives
+where $\delta \mu$ is the normal chemical potential, {and $n_{N}$ is the nucleon number density}.
+Inserting equation \ref{eq:deltap} for $\delta p$ into equation \ref{eq:fluid}, {explicitly writing out the derivative of the stress tensor}, and applying the Cowling approximation gives

 We use equations \ref{eq:density2} and \ref{eq:adiabetic} to obtain the other equation we need to solve this system.
 From the definition of the Lagrangian perturbation \citep{1978ApJ...221..937F}, we have